Cherokee language: Vowels

 There are six short vowels and six long vowels in the Cherokee inventory.
-As with all Iroquoian languages, this includes a nasalized vowel (Lounsbury 1978:337).
+As with all Iroquoian languages, this includes a nasalized vowel.
 In the case of Cherokee, the nasalized vowel is a mid central vowel usually represented as v and is pronounced [ə̃], that is as a schwa vowel like the unstressed "a" in the English word "comma" plus the nasalization.
 It is similar to the nasalized vowel in the French word un which means "one".